khakers/go-subgen/README.md

 #### Pre-built image

 If you encounter illegal instruction errors when the model attempts to run, you may need to build the image locally.
 See [Locally built image](#locally-built-image)
+The image currently requires your CPU support avx2, avx, and sse3.

 ```yaml
 version: "3.8"